tonytvo/blog-generator/content/blog/art-of-war/index.md

   - The key to the mission command is an overall group philosophy.
 This can be built around the cause you are fighting for or a belief in the evil of the enemy you face.
 It can also include the style of warfare--defensive, mobile, ruthlessly aggressive--that best suits it.
 You must bring the group together around this belief.
 Then, through training and creative exercises, you must deepen its hold on them and infuse it into their blood.

 ## Transform Your War into a Crusade: Morale Strategies
 - The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
 Involve them in a cause, a crusade against a hated enemy.
-Make them see their survival as tied to the success of the army as a whole.
+Make them see their survival as tied to the army's success.
 - Lead from the front: let your soldiers see you in the trenches, making sacrifices for the cause.

 - **The Art of Man Management**